Updated: December 28, 2025

 first time IRS penalty abatement

 First-time penalty abatement (FTA) is when the IRS removes penalties from your taxes owed.
 That includes penalties for failure to file, failure to pay, and failure to deposit.
 The IRS also removes interest related to those penalties.
-It applies to the tax periods ending after December 31st, 2000, and it is sometimes, called one-time forgiveness
+It applies to the tax periods ending after December 31st, 2000, and it is sometimes called one-time forgiveness.
+In March 2023, the Internal Revenue Manual was updated with changes to the FTA program (discussed below), and starting in 2026, the IRS began offering automatic first-time penalty abatement to tax returns from tax years 2025 and moving forward.

 Which Penalties Does the First Time Penalty Abatement Cover?